containerd/containerd/README.md

 1. Install development libraries:
 * **libseccomp development library.** Required by cri-containerd and runc seccomp support. `libseccomp-dev` (Ubuntu, Debian) / `libseccomp-devel`
 (Fedora, CentOS, RHEL).
-On releases of Ubuntu <=Trusty and Debian <=jessie a backport version of `libsecomp-dev` is required.
+On releases of Ubuntu <=Trusty and Debian <=jessie a backport version of `libseccomp-dev` is required.
 See [travis.yml](.travis.yml) for an example on trusty.
 * **libapparmor development library.** Required by cri-containerd and runc apparmor support.
 To use apparmor on Debian, Ubuntu, and related distributions the installation of `libapparmor-dev` is required.
 * **btrfs development library.** Required by containerd btrfs support. `btrfs-tools`(Ubuntu, Debian) / `btrfs-progs-devel`(Fedora, CentOS, RHEL)
 2. Install other dependencies: